ViolettaAntonova/Crowdfunding_ETL/README.md

 1. Extract and transform the `crowdfunding.xlsx` Excel data to create a category DataFrame that has the following columns:
   - A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories
   - A "category" column that contains only the category titles
-  - The following image shows this category DataFrame:

 2. Export the category DataFrame as `category.csv` and save it to your GitHub repository.
 3. Extract and transform the `crowdfunding.xlsx` Excel data to create a subcategory DataFrame that has the following columns:
   - A "subcategory_id" column that has entries going sequentially from "subcat1" to "subcatn", where n is the number of unique subcategories
   - A "subcategory" column that contains only the subcategory titles
-  - The following image shows this subcategory DataFrame:

 4. Export the subcategory DataFrame as `subcategory.csv` and save it to your GitHub repository.